 Here’s how it works: After completing the assessment, you’ll receive a Business Health Score that compares your business to other businesses that have taken the assessment.
-The results will present a clear, visual understanding of opportunities for your business, and provide tangible, strategic next steps that you can take to implement Lifecycle Marketing in your business immediately.
+The results will present a clear, visual understanding of opportunities for your business, and provide tangible, strategic next steps that you can take to implement Lifecycle Automation in your business immediately.

 Keap has spent 18 years perfecting the LCM framework and the assessment rubric.
 Trust us, it works.
 Check out just a few rave reviews we’ve received:

-“Once I took the Lifecycle Marketing assessment, I was able to fill the holes in my business and start seeing success.
+“Once I took the Lifecycle Automation assessment, I was able to fill the holes in my business and start seeing success.
 I identified the gaps, and I was able to start focusing on automating my business to engage with leads more, and follow-up better.” -- Nuno Silva, Papeloja